Raine-4/PNF_master/README.md

 ## 1 Introduction

 A graduation project in Mechanical Engineering at Beihang University.
-The project is part of a team project to create a lower limb rehabilitation robot based on the Proprioceptive Neuromuscular Facilitation (PNF) therapy.
-My specific responsibility is to build an Android app that allows patients to control the robot's motors via Bluetooth, enabling autonomous rehabilitation training.
-In addition to the basic functionality, the app may be implemented some advanced features such as cloud storage for user data.
-Users will be able to log in to the same account from different devices, ensuring consistent access to their personal profiles.
-These profiles will serve as the basis for customizing personalized rehabilitation plans for patients.
-Furthermore, the idea of integrating an AI component to enhance the system's capabilities in the future is being considered.
+The project is part of a team project to create a lower limb muscle fatigue prevention robot based on Proprioceptive Neuromuscular Facilitation (PNF) therapy.
+My personal responsibility is to develop an Android application.

-## 2 Developing Log

-### 2.1 Funcations that Need Internet

-1. LoginActivity: 1 sec is needed after clicking Login button；
-2. NewUserActivity：check whether the username is already existed；
-3. RehabInfoActivity：upload info onto the database；
-4. ProfileActivity：fetch the database information；

-### 2.2 Updating Log

-Subtitle is the updating date.

-#### - April 1st Updates

-- Current Issues：

-1. When a user enters as an unlogged-in user, click Log Out.
-When the user logs in again, it will become "Unlogged in user".
-2. android.permission.BLUETOOTH_SCAN permission is needed when opening BluetoothScanningActivity for the first time.
-Only manully open the bluetooth is possible now.
-3. Every time users open the app, they need to reconnect bluetooth.

-- Features to be added

-1. User Interface：including drawings and buttons for one-click operations.
-2. Rewrite the help content.
-3. Write the setting page.

-- Possible Features

-1. Send notifications to remind users that they haven't finished today's tasks yet (can be turned off in the settings of course)
-2. Users can change the avatar by clicking on the avatar, the avatar needs to be stored in the cloud database.
-3. Cloud and local databases are stored together.
-So that only the first time to open the more time-consuming, and then open directly from the local database to read, the speed will be much faster.

----
-### 繁體中文
----

-## 1 應用介紹

-北航（現在已經沒了的）國通學院機械專業的個人畢業設計。團隊畢設是製作一個基於PNF療法的下肢康復機器人，我個人負責的部分是開發一個Android應用程式，基本功能是能通過藍牙控制機器人（上的電機）實現患者自主康復訓練。拓展功能計劃包括雲端存儲用戶數據，同一賬戶可以在不同設備上登錄，以獲得相同的個人資料。而個人資料可以作為程序為患者定制個性化康復計劃的依據，這個功能之後可能會接入一個AI的API來實現。
+**Basic Features**：Control the robot (and its motors) via Bluetooth to enable patients to train autonomously.
+**Extended Features**：Extended features require account registration.
+Includes an AI assistant named "PNF Master" that intelligently recommends training parameters and generates training curves based on user input personal data.
+All data is synchronized across different devices based on user accounts and is not saved locally.

-## 2 開發日誌
+## 2 Guide for Users

-### 2.1 需要聯網使用的功能

-1. LoginActivity：點擊登錄按鈕之後需要等待一秒鐘；
-2. NewUserActivity：點擊下一步時需要檢測用戶名是否已存在，需要等待一秒；
-3. RehabInfoActivity：上傳至數據庫；
-4. ProfileActivity：打開的時候需要調取數據庫的訊息；

-### 2.2 更新日誌

-小標題為更新日期。

-#### - 24/4/01 更新

-- 目前存在的問題：

-1. 當用戶以未登錄狀態進入後，再點擊退出登錄。此時再登錄會變成“未登錄用戶”。
-2. 打開藍牙時需要請求 android.permission.BLUETOOTH_SCAN permission。現在只能手動打開。
-3. 每次打開軟體都需要重新連接藍牙。

-- 準備添加的功能：

-1. 製作用戶界面：包含繪圖和操作按鈕。
-2. 重寫幫助內容。
-3. 編寫設置頁面。

-- 可能添加的功能：

-1. 定時發送通知，提示用戶還未完成今天的任務（當然也可以在設置裡關閉）。
+1. **Basic Features**：Firstly, users need to click the Bluetooth button in the top right corner to connect to the device.
+Then, on the control page, click the 'Connect Motor' button and select motor parameters, then click 'Start Motor' to begin training.
+2. **Extended Features**：Users can swipe right on the screen or click the menu button in the top left corner to bring up the menu.
+Clicking "My Profile" allows users to view and edit their personal and medical information; clicking "My Parameters" allows users to view current and historical parameters, and can add custom parameters or AI-recommended parameters.
+For further assistance, click the AI button in the bottom right corner of the control page to ask PNF Master.

+## 3 Guide for Developers

+1. **Programming Language**：Kotlin + java (only AIAssistant.java is written in Java)
-2. 可以透過點擊大頭貼來更換，大頭貼需要存儲至雲端數據庫。
+2. **Compiler**：Android Studio Iguana
-3. 雲端數據和本地數據庫並存。這樣就可以僅第一次打開較為耗時，之後打開直接從本地數據庫讀取，速度會快非常多。
+3. **AI API**：Utilizes Baidu's ERINE Bot.
+In the `AIAssistant.java` file where the interface is called, modify the `BuildConfig.API_KEY` and `BuildConfig.SECRET_KEY` parameters in the `getAccessToken()` method's `body` variable with your own API key and secret key; modify the `system` parameter in the `GetAnswer()` method's `body` variable to change the AI persona.
+4. **Database**：MySQL.
+Utilizes Tencent Cloud's student discount database; Navicat is used for database management.
+All database operations in the source code are in the `connect.kt` file, with each functionality corresponding to a method, categorized by CRUD operations.
+5. **Others**：Because the application is relatively simple (the author only studied for a few months from scratch), frameworks like MVVM are not included.
+Additionally, Fragments are also used sparingly, resulting in many Activities, but the logic is clear.
+If there are any questions, feel free to harass the author at any time."